purelabio/guideline/general.md

   * Run-time errors must be as close to the trouble as possible.
   * Use runtime assertions and invariant checks.
 * Prefer early returns over nested conditionals.
+* Idempotent operations must return something (like a boolean) that tells you which path was taken: insert or update, delete or skip, etc.

 ## API design

 * Implement the general case; optimize for the common case.
 * Types are more powerful than functions.
 Consider implementing any given feature as a type rather than a function.
 * Instance methods are more powerful than static methods.
 Consider implementing any given feature as an instance method.
 Provide static methods or top-level functions as shortcuts.
+* Defer choices to the user.
+Make everything overridable.